Clayton Oliver: AFL career

-During the off-season break after the 2016 season, Oliver failed a roadside random breath test whereby probationary (P-plate) drivers require a zero blood alcohol content; he escaped club suspension, but was fined an undisclosed amount.
+During the off-season break after the 2016 season, Oliver failed a roadside random breath test whereby probationary (P-plate) drivers require zero blood alcohol content; he escaped club suspension, but he was fined an undisclosed amount.
 He lost five kilograms during pre-season training in which he credited his drink driving charge as a key driver behind wanting to improve his training standards.
-His drive during the pre-season drew public praise from his teammates including Aaron vandenBerg and Tom McDonald, and Melbourne's development and strategy coach, Brendan McCartney, who all stated they believed Oliver was the player to watch for the 2017 season as he could take his "game to new heights."
-Furthermore, former Melbourne captain, Garry Lyon, nominated Oliver as the player who could surpass all of his teammates in the future to become the club's best player by stating on SEN Breakfast's, "they've got a great group of youngsters coming through ... and there's a boy called Clayton Oliver who I think is going to be better than all of them ... this guy is so good and clean in tight that I don't think most people—and I'm not putting him down—but unless you take a particular interest in the kid, you can't see how good he is."
+His drive during the pre-season drew public praise from his teammates including Aaron vandenBerg and Tom McDonald, and Melbourne's development and strategy coach, Brendan McCartney, who all stated they believed Oliver was the player to watch for the 2017 season, as he could take his "game to new heights."
+Furthermore, former Melbourne captain Garry Lyon nominated Oliver as the player who could surpass all of his teammates in the future to become the club's best player by stating on SEN Breakfast: "they've got a great group of youngsters coming through ... and there's a boy called Clayton Oliver who I think is going to be better than all of them ... this guy is so good and clean in tight that I don't think most people—and I'm not putting him down—but unless you take a particular interest in the kid, you can't see how good he is."